jyablonski/Predicting-All-NBA-Teams-using-KNN/README.md

 # All NBA Team Machine Learning Project
 ## Introduction
 This project outlines my steps taken to produce KNN & SVM Models to predict what the All-NBA Teams would be in the 2019 and 2020 NBA Seasons.
 Because most All-NBA Players are also All-Stars, I pulled data from basketball-reference.com using every All-Star and/or All-NBA player's season starting from the 1979-1980 Season.
 There were 956 observations in total.
-I then built KNN & SVM Models from this dataset and used it to predict the All-NBA Teams from the past 2 seasons given their All-Star Break stats to get an idea.
+I then built KNN & SVM Models from this dataset and used it to predict the All-NBA Teams from the past 2 seasons given their All-Star Break stats to get an idea if it's possible to predict All-NBA Teams before the season is actually over.

 All-NBA Teams are simply the top 15 players from that season of the NBA.
-It was a fun project that allowed me to work with machine learning to produce valuable and insightful models.
+It was a fun project that allowed me to work with machine learning in R to produce valuable and insightful models and gain a bit of experience along the way.

+## The Data
 Below are all of the variables that were collected when pulling the data.
 Not all of these variables will be used in the machine learning model.

 | Box Score Stats  |  Team Stats         |  Shooting Stats          |  Advanced Stats       | Selections          |